pongzu/zaif-api/README.md

 # zaif-api
-zaif-api is a simple tool for getting crypto-currency information such as currency_pairs that zaif handles price of currency_pairs ticker of currency_pairs trades of currency_pairs
+zaif-api is a simple tool for getting crypto-currency information

 # Installation